Norris-Hulse Professor of Divinity

 Fellow, Murray Edwards College

 As Norris-Hulse Professor of Divinity, Sarah Coakley holds the established chair at Cambridge in philosophy of religion.
 She has previously held positions at the Universities of Lancaster, Oxford, and Harvard, and a visiting professorship at Princeton.
 She has been awarded honorary degrees by the University of Lund, the University of St Andrew's, General Theological Seminary, New York, and the University of Toronto (St Michael's College).
 In 2012 she delivered the Gifford Lectures in Aberdeen on the topic ‘Sacrifice Regained: Evolution, Cooperation and God’.
-In 2012 she was also elected a member of the European Academy of Sciences and Arts, and in 2013 the President of the British Society for Philosophy of Religion.
+In 2012 she was also elected a member of the European Academy of Sciences and Arts, and from 2013-2015 she was the President of the British Society for Philosophy of Religion.

 From January 2011 until September 2014 Professor Coakley served as Deputy Chair of Arts and Humanities in the University.

 From October 2014 Professor Coakley has a three-year Major Research Fellowship from the Leverhulme Foundation which she will use to complete various research and publication projects.
 In the same period she will continue to act as PI in her Templeton World Charity Foundation grant on 'Theology, Philosophy of Religion, and the Natural Sciences'.
 During this time Professor Coakley’s undergraduate and MPhil teaching is being covered by Dr Jacob Sherman.

 Professor Coakley has also over the last five years chaired annual symposia funded by the McDonald Agape Foundation on major topics in theological ethics, with the papers published in Studies in Christian Ethics: 'The Future of Theological Ethics', 25/2 (2012); 'Evolution, Cooperation and Ethics', 26/2 (2013); 'The Ethics of State Punishment', 27/3 (2014); 'New Conversations in Islamic and Christian Political Thought' (forthcoming in 2016); and 'Towards a Contemporary Art of Dying' (forthcoming in 2016).
 Previous interdisciplinary research projects have included ‘Evolution and the Theology of Cooperation’ (with Martin A. Nowak, funded by The John Templeton Foundation) and ‘Pain and its Transformations’ (with Arthur Kleinman, funded by the Harvard Mind / Brain / Behavior Interfaculty Initiative).